-- Provide a rapid assessment of the current public transportation system of Teresina; - · Co-identify and prioritise the main issues faced by the public transportation system; - Identify solutions and technologies which could address those prioritised issues, including blockchain; - Provide methodology and resources to prototype pilot projects; - Lesson learned from the pilots, documentation and definition of the pilot implementation strategy.
+- Provide a rapid assessment of the current public transportation system of Teresina; - Co-identify and prioritise the main issues faced by the public transportation system; - Identify solutions and technologies which could address those prioritised issues, including blockchain; - Provide methodology and resources to prototype pilot projects; - Lesson learned from the pilots: documentation and definition of the pilot implementation strategy.

-The technical assistance contributes to institutional strengthening by tackling trust issues between all the stakeholders of the mobility sector through data and technological solutions.
+Technical assistance contributes to institutional strengthening by tackling trust issues between all the mobility sector stakeholders through data and technological solutions.